ROLLS-ROYCE SPECTRE UNVEILED: THE MARQUE'S FIRST FULLY-ELECTRIC MOTOR CAR

 - Spectre heralds the beginning of all-electric era for Rolls-Royce Motor Cars

-- The world's first Ultra-Luxury Electric Super Coupé, Spectre is the spiritual successor to Phantom Coupé
+- World's first Ultra-Luxury Electric Super Coupé is spiritual successor to Phantom Coupé

 - First customer cars to be delivered in the fourth quarter of 2023

-GOODWOOD, United Kingdom, Oct.
-18, 2022 /PRNewswire/ -- In 1900, Rolls-Royce co-founder, Charles Rolls, prophesised an electric future for the motor car recognizing the clean, noiseless alternative to the internal combustion engine – providing there was sufficient infrastructure to support it.
-The instant torque, silent running, and the sense of one imperceptible gear have defined the characteristics of Rolls-Royce.
-Today, Rolls-Royce Motor Cars fulfils this prophecy with the first fully electric Rolls-Royce, Spectre.

-Spectre marks the start of Rolls-Royce Motor Cars full electrification and Rolls-Royce has confirmed that by 2030 its entire product portfolio will be fully electric.
-In unveiling Spectre, Rolls-Royce sets a new precedent in the creation of an entirely original class of motor car, the Ultra-Luxury Electric Super Coupé.
+In unveiling Spectre, Rolls-Royce sets a new precedent in the creation of an entirely original class of motor car: the Ultra-Luxury Electric Super Coupé.

-The design's most dramatic feature is Spectre's fastback.
-Spectre's size required designers to utilize with 23-inch wheels in almost one hundred years.
-Inside, Spectre is available with Starlight Doors, which incorporate 4,796 softly illuminated 'stars,' excluding Starlight Headliner.

-Spectre delivers the iconic Rolls-Royce drive as it is built on the 'Architecture of Luxury' - a new, highly flexible all-aluminium spaceframe architecture, has been tailored for electric drive.
-The final power, acceleration and range figures are still being refined, as the fine tuning of Spectre enters its final phase.
-Preliminary data shows that Spectre will have an all-electric estimated EPA* range of up to 260 miles.
-It is anticipated to achieve 0-60mph in 4.4 seconds (0-100km/h in 4.5 seconds).
+Spectre is more than a motor car.
+It is a statement of intent and a symbol of a bright, bold future as Rolls-Royce progresses into an all-electric era.

+Spectre is not only an historic moment for Rolls-Royce, but also an historic moment for electrification – with Spectre, the marque confirms that the technology has reached a standard that can contain the Rolls-Royce experience.
+To that end, Rolls-Royce has confirmed that by the end of 2030 its entire product portfolio will be fully-electric.

 SOURCE Rolls-Royce Motor Cars